simple-configuration-server/website/example.md

 |   | # !scs-secret yaml tag
 |   ├── database-users.yaml (Database user data)
 |   └── scs-tokens.yaml (Access tokens for the SCS users)
-└── config
+└── endpoints
-    | # All files or templates under the config/ folder, except the ones ending
+    | # All files or templates under the endpoints/ folder, except the ones ending
     | # in scs-env.yaml, are hosted under the configs/ url path of the server
     ├── database
     │   ├── create_users.json (Uses templating to build a JSON list from variables)